 - The plot of Barbie and the Magic of Pegasus is kickstarted by Princess Annika rejecting a marriage proposal from the Evil Sorcerer, Wenlock; he just turns up out of the blue to pop the question, so it's unsurprising she says no. In retaliation, he turns her parents and people to stone and threatens that unless she accepts in three days' time, they'll be stuck that way forever.
 It later turns out that Brietta is Annika's sister, who also refused to marry Wenlock and so was cursed to become a Pegasus.

 - This trope is at the crux of a lot of the plot in Batman: Mask of the Phantasm.
 Before he was fully committed to fighting crime, Bruce Wayne proposed to Andrea Beaumont and she initially accepted...but shortly afterwards she sent the ring back to Bruce with a letter saying she wasn't ready, intended to go to Europe with her father and Bruce should forget about her.
-Losing Andrea was the catalyst for Bruce becoming Batman, as he felt had nothing else important left in his life.
+Losing Andrea was the catalyst for Bruce becoming Batman, as he felt he had nothing else important left in his life.
 It's later revealed Andrea would've happily married Bruce, but she was forced to go into hiding in Europe because her father owed money to gangsters who would've killed them.
 Her grief and anger at losing the life she and Bruce could've had is partly what fuels her quest for vengeance.

 - Early in Beauty and the Beast, Belle rejects Gaston's marriage proposal.
 She is portrayed completely sympathetically, as Gaston is a loutish, arrogant jerk who feels entitled to her and she has zero interest in him.
 She pretends to be flattered and manages to kick him out of her house while telling him "I just don't deserve you".
 Gaston ends up humiliating himself in front of several people, he having been so certain Belle would accept his proposal he'd already set up the wedding ceremony.
 Subsequently, he is driven to extreme measures to gain her hand in marriage, including threatening to send her father to an asylum unless she accepts.

-- The Lion King originally had a scene including a song called "The Madness of King Scar", which involved Scar basically proposing to Nala in song-form.
+- The film originally included a song called "The Madness of King Scar", which involved Scar basically proposing to Nala in song-form.
 She is at first confused because she had gone to him to complain about the state of the Pride Lands, only for him to start going on about her becoming his queen and giving him cubs; she then becomes creeped out and scratches his face when he gets too close to her.
 Besides being a selfish and incompetent monarch (and that's only the stuff the pride knows about), Scar is old enough to be Nala's father and would've been her uncle-in-law if she'd been able to marry Simba.
 The scene was removed from the final film for being perceived as too creepy for a family film, although it is included in the stage musical.
 Eduardo Quintana also made an animated fan-version for the film's 20th anniversary.

 - In an early draft of the scene, which included an older version of "Be Prepared", Scar publicly declares that Nala will be his queen and that she has no choice.
 She still rejects him and Scar banishes her, which precipitates her travelling to the jungle and finding Simba still alive.